Aantrreksh/sql-query/sqlref/sql_functions.md

 ## repeat
 {: #repeat}

-repeat(str, n
+repeat(str, n)
-   Returns the string that repeats the indicated string value n times.
+:   Returns the string that repeats the indicated string value n times.

 :   **Example of an SQL function usage fragment**